tennmoku71/chatbot/README.md

 global access
 http://[server global ip address]:8080
-※ please open 8080 port of firewall
+※ please open 8080 port of firewall and set the port conversion of the router
 ```

 ## customize view